SAKi-77/SAKi-77.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Graduated with a BSc in Computer Science, earning BSc degree with First Class Honours from both XJTLU and University of Liverpool!
+Graduated with a BSc in Computer Science, earning degrees with first class honours from both XJTLU and University of Liverpool!
 Grateful to everyone who supported me on this journey.